vahidkay-meta/facebook-for-woocommerce/readme.txt

 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

 == Changelog ==

+= 3.3.3 - 2025-02-06 =
+* Fix - Use of recommended delete connection endpoint over delete permission endpoint by atuld123 in #2844
+* Add - Expose Brand & MPN to Woocommerce UI by @devbodaghe in #2842

 = 3.3.2 - 2025-01-21 =
 * Fix - a bug that arose from reliance on the plugin version compatibility tag by @vinkmeta in #2856